 Structured Epistemic Model of Truth (SEMT)

-A framework for bounded truth, layered verification and epistemic integrity
+A framework for bounded truth, structural justification, and epistemic integrity

 SEMT is a formal structure for epistemic modeling under constraints.
 It introduces verifier classes (Mn), truth layers (Tn), and a convergence horizon (π) β enabling agents and systems to reason about what can be known, shown, or must remain undecided.